 The debate over whether these kids dance reality shows are taking things a bit too far has been going on for some time now.
 The children have to keep rehearsing and performing in pressurized environment and adult dance moves by kids in Indian reality shows have been the main focus of the debate.

-Way back in 2017 in an interview director-writer Amul Gupte said: “They are brought from distant towns to Mumbai and huddled into cheap hotels with their parents.
+Way back in 2017 in an interview in the Hindustan Times, director-writer Amul Gupte said: “They are brought from distant towns to Mumbai and huddled into cheap hotels with their parents.
 Every morning, they have to travel to the TV studio for rehearsals.
 These kids are wrenched away from all normal activities and are thrown into a single-minded devotion to lending their voices to these reality shows.
 They are made to shoot for countless hours, sometimes in humid, non-air conditioned rooms.
 It’s barbaric.”

 We asked the experts the physical, psychological implications of such reality shows.

 The Psychological Impact Of Dance Reality Shows On Children

 What we see on screen is totally opposite to what these children go through in real lives.
 The glitz, glamour is relegated to the stage.
 Beyond that there is a lot of darkness.
 Accompanied by parents who only know the word “win” they are pushed into a life where laughter, play and even school doesn’t feature.

 The experts give us an insight into what’s actually happening.

 Tanu Shree Singh, Professor of Psychology, specialising in Positive Psychology

 “It is sad that the children’s emotional turmoil is peddled for TRP”

 The rejection is peddled as an emotional segment on these shows.
 TRP ratings are given a precedence over the emotional well being of the child.